namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 ## Part V: Data Modelling & Persistence

-Records define data schemas, constraints and runtime behaviour.
+Records define data schemas, constraints and engine behaviour.
 They look similar to database table definitions but live entirely in your program.

 ### Declaring a Record